drfloob/_tree/README.md

  * all operations are idempotent
  * tests can be implemented easily
- * the library should perform identically in parallel environments (providing your client manages shared data appropriately)
+ * the library should perform identically in parallel environments (providing you manage your own shared data appropriately)

-It also does unobtrusive, in that `_tree` does not alter your input objects in any way.
+It is also unobtrusive, in that `_tree` does not alter your input objects in any way, or trample on the global scope by default.

 ### Core development principles: